Robeson County License Hearing Guide

 Special Programs

-• Occupational License: This is a limited driving privilege that allows individuals to drive for work-related purposes.
+- Occupational License: An occupational license is a limited driving privilege that allows individuals whose licenses have been suspended to drive for work-related purposes.
+The eligibility requirements and restrictions for an occupational license vary depending on the circumstances of the suspension.